Florida bill placing funding limitations on Bright Futures scholarship advances

-TALLAHASSEE, Fla. — Purse strings for Florida's popular merit-based scholarship, Bright Futures, may soon be tightened.
+TALLAHASSEE, Fla. — State lawmakers are debating changes on Wednesday to Florida's popular merit-based scholarship, Bright Futures.
+If passed, Senate Bill 86 could take away guarantees that recipients will receive either 75% or 100 % of their tuition paid.

+The Florida Bright Futures Scholarship Program establishes lottery-funded scholarships to reward Florida high school graduates for high academic achievement.

-A Senate panel advanced a bill via a party-line vote Tuesday afternoon limiting funding for areas of study that don't have promising job prospects.
+Last week, a Senate panel advanced a bill via a party-line vote limiting funding for areas of study that don't have promising job prospects.

-Thomas Truong, a Florida high schooler, was among the dozens who watched the Senate Education Committee meeting in Tallahassee.
+Thomas Truong, a Florida high schooler, was among the dozens who watched the Senate Education Committee meeting in Tallahassee last week.
 He said he was there to fight for his future.

-"This bill would take away funding from me and countless other students in Florida," Truong said.
+"This bill would take away funding from me and countless other students in Florida," Truong said after the hearing.
 "Likely, I will not be able to go to college in Florida.
 I'll have to take on student debt and that's something I really don't want to do."

 Truong has plans to pursue a history degree.
 He worries it would put him in jeopardy of a severely reduced Bright Futures scholarship if SB 86 gets final approval.